hazevich/AWayBack.Tools/README.md

 ## Sprite atlas editor

-One of the most common things used in the 2D gamedev are packing multiple sprites into on single [sprite atlas](https://en.wikipedia.org/wiki/Texture_atlas).
+One of the most common things used in the 2D gamedev are packing multiple sprites into one single texture and have a [sprite atlas](https://en.wikipedia.org/wiki/Texture_atlas).

-There are different approaches to accomplish the result having a manually baked texture and slice them into sprite atlas with a tool.
+There are different approaches to accomplish the result.
+Having a manually baked texture and slice them into sprite atlas with a tool is the way I chose to go.

 ### Requirements:
 - Win x64 OS.
 Linux/Mac might be coming soon(TM)